fullsoak/cloudflare-workers-examples/README.md

 ---

-### uglify-js is a no-go
+### uglify-js is unsupported

-Because somehow uglify-js refers to `__require.resolve` which is probably not understood in modern deployment environments like Cloudflare Workers (at least without special catering).
-For just the uglifying need, it may not be worth the efforts trying to provision `uglify-js`.
+Somehow `uglify-js` refers to `__require.resolve` which is probably not understood in deployment environments like Cloudflare Workers (at least without special catering).
+FullSoak uses `uglify-js` itself as a fallback when `@swc/core` fails to load.
+So it may not be worth the efforts trying to provision `uglify-js`.

 It's possible to
 [alias](https://developers.cloudflare.com/workers/wrangler/configuration/#module-aliasing)